 Most live groups charge by the hour so talk to them about realistically how long you’ll need them for and include set-up and set-down time in that.
 Find out if they charge for travel and travel time too.
 Is there an overtime rate?

 22. Can I Negotiate the Price?

 The date of your wedding is likely to influence your ability to negotiate.
 If it’s a Saturday in summer and the band is in high demand, then probably not.
-If it’s a winter wedding or a midweek wedding then you’re much more likely to be able to get a deal.
-Remember more money doesn’t necessarily make for better quality musicians.
+If it’s a winter wedding or a midweek wedding, you’re more likely to be able to get a deal.
+Remember, more money doesn’t necessarily make for better quality musicians.
 Budget-conscious couples should shop around, and it’s often better value to book groups directly, rather than through an agency.

 23. How Much Deposit Do You Require?
 Do You Have a Payment Plan?

 Many bands or musicians would like to be paid in full before the date but this can often be done in stages.
 Paying a vendor on the night can be chaos.